African Charter on Human and Peoples' Rights

-Oversight and interpretation of the Charter is the task of the African Commission on Human and Peoples' Rights, which was set up on November 2, 1987 in Addis Ababa, Ethiopia and is now headquartered in Banjul, Gambia.
+Oversight and interpretation of the Charter is the task of the African Commission on Human and Peoples' Rights, which was set up on November 2, 1987 in Addis Ababa (PM Ebbaa.A), Ethiopia and is now headquartered in Banjul, Gambia.
 A protocol to the Charter was subsequently adopted in 1998 whereby an African Court on Human and Peoples' Rights was to be created.
 The protocol came into effect on 25 January 2004.

 In July 2004, the AU Assembly decided that the ACHP would be incorporated into the African Court of Justice.
 In July 2005, the AU Assembly then decided that the ACHP should be operationalised despite the fact that the protocol establishing the African Court of Justice had not yet come into effect.
 Accordingly, the Eighth Ordinary Session of the Executive Council of the African Union meeting in Khartoum, Sudan, on 22 January 2006, elected the first judges of the African Court on Human and Peoples' Rights.
 The relationship between the newly created Court and the commission is yet to be determined.

 As of 2019, 53 states have ratified the Charter.

 Content

 The African Charter on Human and People's Rights includes preamble, 3 parts, 4 chapters, and 63 articles.
-The Charter followed the footsteps of the European and Inter-American systems by creating a regional human rights system for Africa.
+The Charter established a regional human rights system for Africa.
 The Charter shares many features with other regional instruments, but also has notable unique characteristics concerning the norms it recognizes and also its supervisory mechanism.

-The preamble commits to the elimination of Zionism, which it compares with colonialism and apartheid, caused South Africa to qualify its 1996 accession with the reservation that the Charter fall in line with the UN's resolutions "regarding the characterization of Zionism."
+The preamble commits to the elimination of Zionism, which it compares with colonialism and apartheid, causing South Africa to qualify its 1996 accession with the reservation that the Charter fall in line with the UN's resolutions "regarding the characterization of Zionism."

 Norms contained in the Charter

-Civil and Political Rights
+Civil and political rights

 The Charter recognizes most of what are regarded universally accepted civil and political rights.
 The civil and political rights recognized in the Charter include the right to freedom from discrimination (Article 2 and 18(3)), equality (Article 3), life and personal integrity (Article 4), dignity (Article 5), freedom from slavery (Article 5), freedom from cruel, inhuman or degrading treatment or punishment (Article 5), rights to due process concerning arrest and detention (Article 6), the right to a fair trial (Article 7 and 25), freedom of religion (Article 8), freedom of information and expression (Article 9), freedom of association (Article 10), freedom of assembly (Article 11), freedom of movement (Article 12), freedom to political participation (Article 13), the right to property (Article 14), and the right to resist (Article 20).

 Some human rights scholars however consider the Charter's coverage of other civil and political rights to be inadequate.
 For example, the right to privacy or a right against forced or compulsory labour are not explicitly recognised.
 The provisions concerning fair trial and political participation are considered incomplete by international standards.